viv1/super-basic-webapp/README.md

 4. Run: `npm install` on project root.
 You should see a `node_modules` folder added to the project.

-5. Open http://localhost:3333 on your favourite browser and verify that you see a `Congrats!
+5. Run: `node index.js`, and open http://localhost:3333 on your favourite browser to verify that you see a `Congrats!
 This works.` message.